openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

+For the remainder of this guide, OpenVINO™ Model Downloader was used to download pre-trained models.

 ## <a name="convert-models-to-intermediate-representation"></a>Step 2: Convert the Model with Model Optimizer

-In this step, your trained models are ready to run through the Model Optimizer to convert them to the IR (Intermediate Representation) format.
-For most model types, this is required before using the OpenVINO Runtime with the model.

-Models in the IR format always include an `.xml` and `.bin` file and may also include other files such as `.json` or `.mapping`.
-Make sure you have these files together in a single directory so the OpenVINO Runtime can find them.

-REQUIRED: `model_name.xml`
-REQUIRED: `model_name.bin`
-OPTIONAL: `model_name.json`, `model_name.mapping`, etc.
+To use Your model in the OpenVINO Runtime it's required to be converted into IR (Intermediate Representation) format.
+To do this You need to run Your trained model throught the Model Optimizer.

 This tutorial uses the public GoogleNet v1 Caffe* model to run the Image Classification Sample.
-See the example in the Download Models section of this page to learn how to download this model.
+See the example in the <a href="#download-models">Download Models</a> section of this article to learn how to download this model.

 The googlenet-v1 model is downloaded in the Caffe* format.
-You must use the Model Optimizer to convert the model to IR.
+You must use the Model Optimizer to convert it to IR.

-Create an `<ir_dir>` directory to contain the model's Intermediate Representation (IR).
+Create an `<ir_dir>` directory to contain the model's IR.

 @sphinxdirective
 .. tab:: Linux